 Many international students take English language courses in the Philippines.
 But more than these subjects, the country also offers internationally accredited programs in many fields.
 The most recognized study areas include the health sciences, engineering and technology, humanities, and social sciences.
 Study and living expenses are also relatively more affordable than in other Asian and Western countries.

-Foreign nationals who intend to study higher education in the Philippines applying for a Student Visa from the Bureau of Immigration.
+Foreign nationals who intend to study higher education in the Philippines must apply for a student visa from the Bureau of Immigration.
 According to the Bureau, one of the requirements to secure this visa is having sufficient means of support for education while in the country.
 This means that international students are not allowed to work during their studies.
 They are encouraged to allot their time to their courses and experience the many cultural attractions in the Philippines instead.

 Check Also: Available Programs for International Students